apecloud/kubeblocks/docs/user_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>select instance of corresponding role for backup, role are:
-- the name of Leader/Follower/Leaner for Consensus component.
-- primary or secondary for Replication component. finally, invalid role of the component will be ignored. such as if workload type is Replication and component&rsquo;s replicas is 1, the secondary role is invalid. and it also will be ignored when component is Stateful/Stateless. the role will be transformed to a role LabelSelector for BackupPolicy&rsquo;s target attribute.</p>
+<p>select instance of corresponding role for backup, role are:<br />- the name of Leader/Follower/Leaner for Consensus component.<br />- primary or secondary for Replication component.<br />finally, invalid role of the component will be ignored.<br />such as if workload type is Replication and component&rsquo;s replicas is 1,<br />the secondary role is invalid. and it also will be ignored when component is Stateful/Stateless.<br />the role will be transformed to a role LabelSelector for BackupPolicy&rsquo;s target attribute.</p><br />
 </td>
 </tr>
 <tr>